 Emerge executes digital product transformation for technology companies seeking to improve operational agility and customer experience.
 They provide strategic leadership and expertise to help their customers deliver web, mobile, and IoT solutions.
 Rooted in their passion for creating digital products and services, their process helps increase the speed of solving their customer’s challenges, making better decisions, and building for growth.

-And there you have it!
-10 enterprise software development best practices that, if you follow closely, will ensure that your project runs smoothly and without hitches and does not cost you a fortune.
+That way, you will ensure that your project runs smoothly and without hitches and does not cost you a fortune.